awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

 1. In the output, verify that the policy settings match your specifications from [Step 2: Register a Scalable Target](#AutoScaling.CLI.RegisterScalableTarget) and [Step 3: Create a Scaling Policy](#AutoScaling.CLI.CreateScalingPolicy)\.

-## Step 4: Drive Write Traffic to *TestTable*<a name="AutoScaling.CLI.DriveTraffic"></a>
+## Step 4: Drive Write Traffic to TestTable<a name="AutoScaling.CLI.DriveTraffic"></a>

-Now you can test your scaling policy by writing data to *TestTable*\.
-To do this, you will run a Python program\.
+Now you can test your scaling policy by writing data to `TestTable`\.
+To do this, you run a Python program\.

-1. Create a file named `bulk-load-test-table.py` with the following contents:
+1. Create a file named `bulk-load-test-table.py` with the following contents\.

    ```
    import boto3